MicrosoftDocs/connected-spaces/articles/trial-signup-admin.md

    Get-MsolCompanyInformation | fl AllowAdHocSubscriptions
    ```

-4. The System Admin or Global Admin can then assign the viral license to any user that needs to use the Connected Spaces web app, through the normal process in the
+4. Assign the viral license to any user that needs to use the Connected Spaces web app, through the normal process in the
 [Microsoft 365 admin center](https://admin.microsoft.com/#/users).

     ![Screenshot of Microsoft 365 admin center.](media/admin-trial-signup-admin-portal.jpg "Screenshot of Microsoft 365 admin center")